FAQ

 Does your child grind his teeth at night?

 Teeth grinding, also called bruxism, often occurs unconsciously while you sleep.
-It is very common in children as their dentition changes, particularly during the time in which they lose their baby teeth and the permanent teeth erupt.
+It is very common in children as their dentition changes, particularly during the time when they lose their baby teeth and the permanent teeth erupt.

 What should I know about teething?

-From six months to age 3, your child will have tender gums when the teeth erupt.
-Many children like a clean teething ring, cool spoon or cold wet washcloth.
+Your child will have tender gums from six months to age 3 when the teeth erupt.
+Many children like a clean teething ring, cool spoon, or cold wet washcloth.
 Teething gels are not recommended.

 This type of sucking is completely normal for babies and young children.
 It provides security.
 For young babies, it is a way to make contact with and learn about the world.
 In fact, babies begin to suck on their fingers or thumbs even before they are born.